The great outdoors

-Sandwick Beach, Unst Shetland’s natural landscape and its surrounding seas offer ample opportunity for outdoor pursuits and water-based activities.
-Walk the coastline or hike the moorland and hills, fish for hard-fighting trout or record-breaking ling, kayak around stacks and in caves, play golf on the cliff tops, have a leisurely sail with seals and dolphins, dive interesting shipwrecks, cycle, bowl, swim, beachcomb… the list is endless.
+Photo: Cathie Henry Shetland’s natural landscape and its surrounding seas offer ample opportunity for outdoor pursuits and water-based activities.
+Walk the coastline or hike the moorland and hills, fish for hard-fighting trout or record-breaking ling, kayak around stacks and in caves, play golf on the cliff tops, have a leisurely sail with seals and dolphins, dive interesting shipwrecks, cycle, bowl, swim, climb, beachcomb, go for a pony trek or try some geocaching… the list is endless.

-If you need to get indoors for a spell you can spend some time at one of eight leisure centres and swimming pools at locations across the islands, or even try escaping from ‘locked rooms’ in Unst or Lerwick!
+If you do need to get indoors for a spell you can spend time at one of eight leisure centres and swimming pools at locations across the islands.

-Surfing at Quendale Beach.
-Shetland’s isles and sheltered voes have attracted cruising yachts since the 19th century although the islands’ seafaring traditions go back much further.
-Anchor in a remote bay, enjoy the silence and view spectacular sunrises and sunsets; or tie up in Lerwick, Scalloway, Brae, or one of the rural marinas with visitor berths to enjoy the local delights (www.shetland.gov.uk/ports/yachting).
+Photo: Martin Smith Shetland’s isles and sheltered voes have attracted cruising yachts since the 19th century although the islands’ seafaring traditions go back much further.
+Anchor in a remote bay, enjoy the silence and view spectacular sunrises and sunsets; or tie up in Lerwick, Scalloway, Brae, or one of the rural marinas with visitor berths to enjoy the local delights (www.shetland.org/visit/do/outdoors/sail).

-Sea fishing for cod, halibut, ling and mackerel is always exciting, and quite often record-breaking.
-Most boat trip operators can be chartered for angling trips and gear can be hired.
+Sea fishing for cod, halibut, ling and mackerel is always exciting, and often record-breaking.
+Most boat trip operators can arrange charters for angling trips and gear can be hired.
 For more details contact Visit Scotland or see www.shetland.org.

 ...at the loch side

-Trout fishing at West Burrafirth Shetland has over 300 trout lochs ranging from rich limestone lochs to dark mysterious, peaty pools, sprinkled all over the mainland and main islands.
-This is truly a trout fisherman’s paradise.
+Photo: Joe Barrie Shetland has over 300 trout lochs ranging from rich limestone lochs to dark, mysterious, peaty pools, sprinkled all over the mainland and main islands.
+This is truly a trout fisherman’s paradise and local experts can be called on to guide you to the hot spots.
 Be prepared for hard-fighting, wild trout in wild places, where your only fishing companions may be otters and herons.

-Shetland Anglers’ Association’s Trout Fishing in Shetland leaflet carries useful information and details on fishing permits and other news can be found at www.shetlandtrout.co.uk
+Shetland Anglers’ Association’s Trout Fishing in Shetland leaflet carries useful information while details on fishing permits and other news can be found at www.shetlandtrout.co.uk.